kubrey/node-geoservice/README.md

   options.fields.city = true;
   geo.setOptions(options);
    ```

+   If first completed method's result does not contain all required fields,the resulting object will accumulate all found fields from methods
+    until all required data will have been gathered.

    Also you can manage services.
 This example disables `ip-api` service and set `ipinfo` priority level to 10(less level value - higher priority)